The Bankrate promise

 One of the basic tenets of personal finance is to set aside money for savings.
-However, answering the question, “How much should I save each month?” can feel mystifying, especially if you’re not sure where to start.
+However, determining how much you should save each month can be challenging, especially if you’re not sure where to start.

 The amount of money you should save each month will vary based on your goals.
 Here’s what you need to know to decide how much to save.